-With so much of our daily business being conducted on the web, it's important for websites to be accessible by visitors with various disabilities.
-We can make most sites accessible by following some simple guidelines, and then testing them with a screen reader.
+With so much of our daily business being conducted on the web, it's important for your website to be accessible by visitors with various disabilities.
+We can make most sites accessible by testing them with a screen reader, and then revising the content with proven best practices.
 Since great websites require constant attention, it's also recommended that organizations establish an accessibility policy to maintain high standards.

 Title III of the ADA (Americans with Disabilities Act) has been upheld by the Department of Justice as requiring organizations that offer services to the public to provide accessible website content.
 Though specific guidelines have never been provided, we recommend that larger organizations — or those who wish to serve the widest possible customer base — pursue high accessibility standards.

 Plans and Pricing

 A Design Spike®, Inc. consultant reviews your site with screen reader software to determine its accessibility against leading industry standards.
 You’ll receive a report explaining which pages or pieces of HTML code are problematic, as well as a prioritized breakdown of what it would cost to fix each item.

 Based on findings from the Accessibility Report, the Design Spike development team works with your staff to implement the recommended fixes.
 We’ll provide a list of changes that were made, to ensure that the problems found during the Accessibility Report have been addressed.